Edu4Chip/Subsystem_IMT/doc/index.md

-# SoC
+# Ascon crypto-accelerator

-soc documentation is organized here.
+SoC documentation is organized here.
 This is landing page for various HTML parsers.